freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/look-and-say-sequence.md

 ## Instructions
 <section id='instructions'>
-Write a function that takes a string as parameter.
-This string has the number that should be processed as mentioned above.
-The function should return the resultant string.
+Write a function that accepts a string as a parameter, processes it and returns the resultant string.
 </section>

 ## Tests